How climate-friendly is European trade policy?

 An introduction

-The unilateral climate initiatives of the EU trade policy – the CBAM and the Deforestation Regulation – pursue meaningful objectives in principle.
-However, their effectiveness is weakened by the lack of support for producers in economically weaker countries to be able to meet these new requirements.
+The unilateral climate initiatives of EU trade policy – CBAM and the deforestation regulation – have, in principle, meaningful objectives.
+However, their effectiveness is weakened by the lack of support for producers in economically weaker countries to meet these new requirements.

 A climate-friendly EU trade policy would therefore require a number of reforms, including: